 What didn't I care for in this analysis?
 Though Parsons made it crystal clear that he doesn't consider this a "real-world" test of WLAN products, I was puzzled that all testing used 20 MHz wide channels in the 5 GHz band of 802.11n.
 I don't know of a single network that is configured for other than 40 MHz channels, as that was one of the prime drivers for migrating to 11n from legacy 11a/g technology.
 I also feel conflicted about a iPad-only testbed, as in my own network experiences I find Apple products to be maddeningly inconsistent depending on their own OS version combined with the specific code found on the infrastructure APs and controllers.

 Parsons also points out that his analysis excluded many other critical functions of modern business WLAN: feature sets, management interfaces, location services and all of the other pieces that add up to TCO.
 Put another way, even though this stress test was not billed as real world (and yes, everyone's version of that notion varies), it was a bit too far away from real world for my liking.
 I learned what APs best stand up to huge volumes of traffic as delivered in the testing under specific parameters, but that is arguably a relatively minor data point in the bigger story of WLAN ownership.

 At the same time, I truly appreciate Parsons' efforts to undertake this task and to gather the resulting data.
-I look forward to how Parsons will build on it in future tests, and wouldn't mind participating in the next round.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+I look forward to how Parsons will build on it in future tests, and wouldn't mind participating in the next round.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio